createthis/diffcalculia/README.md

    python3 -m pip install --force-reinstall git+https://github.com/createthis/diffcalculia.git
    ```

+   DO NOT FORGET THIS STEP!
+IF YOU DO, `diffcalculia` WILL NOT BE INSTALLED!

 2. You can edit a file with the `patch` CLI command, via the execute_bash tool.
    Call `patch` like this, replacing YOUR_DIFF_HERE with your diff: